Article 231 of the Treaty of Versailles: Background

+Course of the war

 On 28 June 1914, Bosnian Serb youngster Gavrilo Princip assassinated the heir to the throne of Austria-Hungary, Archduke Franz Ferdinand, in Sarajevo.
 The assassination was part of a plot conceived by the Pan-Slavic nationalist organization Young Bosnia and supported by the Black Hand, a secret society founded by senior Serbian military and intelligence officials.
-The assassination caused a diplomatic crisis, resulting in Austria-Hungary declaring war on Serbia and ultimately leading to the outbreak of the First World War.
+The assassination caused a diplomatic crisis, resulting in Austria-Hungary declaring war on Serbia.
+Declaration of war was supported by the German government, who then declared war on and invaded France and neutral Belgium, ultimately leading to the outbreak of the First World War.
 For a variety of reasons, within weeks the major powers of Europe—divided into two alliances known as the Central Powers and the Triple Entente—went to war.
 As the conflict progressed, additional countries from around the globe became drawn into the conflict on both sides.

 Fighting would rage across Europe, the Middle East, Africa and Asia for the next four years.
 On 8 January 1918, United States President Woodrow Wilson issued a statement that became known as the Fourteen Points.
 In part, this speech called for the Central Powers to withdraw from the territories they had occupied, for the creation of a Polish state, the redrawing of Europe's borders along ethnic ("national") lines, and the formation of a League of Nations.
 During the northern-hemisphere autumn of 1918, the Central Powers began to collapse.
 The German military suffered a decisive defeat on the Western Front, while on the Home Front the Imperial German Navy mutinied, prompting uprisings in Germany which became known as the German Revolution.
 The German government attempted to obtain a peace settlement based on the Fourteen Points, and maintained it was on this basis that Germany surrendered.
 Following negotiations, the Allied Powers and Germany signed an armistice, which came into effect on 11 November while German forces were still positioned in France and Belgium.

+The armistice

+The text of the 11 November armistice include a commitment from Germany to pay "reparation for damage done" to the Allied countries.

 On 18 January 1919 the Paris Peace Conference began.
 The conference aimed to establish peace between the war's belligerents and to establish the post-war world.
-The Treaty of Versailles resulting from the conference dealt solely with Germany.
+The Treaty of Versailles resulting from the conference had solely with Germany.
 This treaty, along with the others that were signed during the conference, each took their name from the suburb of Paris where the signings took place.
 While 70 delegates from 26 nations participated in the Paris negotiations, representatives from Germany were barred from attending, nominally over fears that a German delegation would attempt to play one country off against the other and unfairly influence the proceedings.